steam0/pact-guide/README.md

 ## Consumer Driven Contracts

-Knowing a little bit about testing, we see that the only tests that is low cost to write and run are _unit tests_ and _mocked integration tests_.
-Because of this developers often forget or avoid implementing good integration or system test.
+Knowing a little bit about testing show that the only type of test that is low cost to write and run are _unit tests_ and _mocked integration tests_.
+Because of this developers often forget or avoid implementing good integration or system tests.
 There is also an important problem with using mocked integration tests.
 What happens if the service changes what it returns?
-A mocked integration thest on the consumer side will not detect these changes.
+A mocked integration thest on the consumer side will not detect these changes and the consumer application will crash even while having green builds.
 This is where Consumer Driven Contracts might help during development.

 CDC is a testing paradigm which let consumers of a service define a contract that the service can validate against.
-These tests are an alternative to the traditional _Integration Test_, but are located on the service provider side.
+These tests are an alternative to the traditional integration test, but are located on the service provider side.

-## Creating Pacts
+## Pacts

 When an application is consuming an external service, the application becomes a _consumer_ of that service.
 The external service is now a _provider_ of services to this consumer.
 The consumer is calling different endpoints on the external service and is writing integration tests based on the response.

 By using CDC the consumer is able to write a contract to the provider by creating a _Pact_.
 A pact is an integration test written by the consumer, that the provider will run before building(or deploying) a new version of the application.

+## APIs are contracts

 > As an API is a contract from the provider to any consumer describing how to use services from the provider, a pact is a contract from a given consumer to the provider describing how the consumer uses services from the provider.

-## APIs are contracts

 An API is a contract.
 The provider guarantees that if you use the API as described, they will provide responses according to the API-specification.
 The consumer writes integration tests to confirm that the API works as described for the consumer service.
 However this does not provide any guidelines for the provider to make sure that they don't break the consumer integration.